Tulum Ruins

 Entrance Fee for the Tulum Ruins

-The Tulum Ruins entrance fee is around $90 pesos (~$4.50 USD) per person for visitors.
+The Tulum Ruins entrance fee is around $95 pesos (~$6 USD) per person for visitors.Β Make sure to have cash (pesos) on hand as USD and credit cards are not accepted.

-If you are planning to bring a GoPro or professional camera, you’ll need to pay an additional photography fee (around $45 pesos).
+Additionally, if you are planning to bring a GoPro or professional camera, you’ll also need to pay a photography fee (around $45 pesos).

 Entrance is free for Mexican residents on Sundays.